Giving Back to Our Community: #nakedespy

 This would be an all-day men’s event with the guys parading around the neighbourhood in their underwear before coming back to espy to get fitted in their new clothes.

-The idea took off and by the second year, men were begging to take part.
+The idea took off and by the second year, men were lining up to get involved and make an impact.

 How it Works